This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 This specifies the canvas size for any exported 2d geometry.
 For example, the canvas size in a PDF file is the paper size, and the canvas size in a PostScript file is the EPS BoundingBox.
 This may be specified in one of two ways: either as a fixed size, or as a set of margins around the exported geometry.

 By default, SolveSpace draws white lines on a black background.
 But most export file formats assume a white background, which means that white lines would be illegible.
-By default, SolveSpace will rewrite any white (or very light) colors to black when exporting into such a file format.
+By default, SolveSpace will rewrite any white (lighter than approximately 75% gray) colors to black when exporting into such a file format.
 That behavior may be disabled with this option.

 SolveSpace always works with solid shells.
 This means that in normal operation, only the outside of a surface should be visible.
 This setting should therefore have no effect.